Trump tax cuts could create boom -- then a bust

 "Adding stimulus to an already strong economy likely stirs the Fed...pulling forward the end of an aging cycle," Morgan Stanley strategists wrote.

-House Ways and Means Committee Chairman Kevin Brady plans to unveil his 1,000-page tax reform bill on Wednesday.
+House Ways and Means Committee Chairman Kevin Brady plans to unveil his 1,000-page tax reform bill this week.

 Ironically, given all the excitement on Wall Street about tax cuts, Morgan Stanley argues that "failure of tax reform" would be the "best" outcome for extending the economic and market recovery from the Great Recession.